andreabradpitto/ARP-assignment/README.md

 ./main
 ```

-The main process will take care of launching all the other processes.
+The main process will take care of launching all the other processes, as well as an additional terminal (more on this [later](https://github.com/andreabradpitto/ARP-assignment#input-terminal--output-terminal)).
 You can stop everything by pressing Ctrl+C in the terminal where *main* has been launched.
 Notice that Ctrl+C is actually just the `SIGINT` **POSIX** signal.

 ## ℹ️ Additional information